eloraju/jab/readme.md

 ### Current state

-If you run the script right now it will install Arch with the latest kernel, yay as the aur helper and all the software listed in the `pkgs` file.
+If you run the script right now it will install Arch with the latest kernel, paru as the aur helper and all the software listed in the `pkgs` file.
 It will NOT however have a working X session.
 This is because I forgot to to add a step to check and install gpu drivers.
 That is next up on the todo.